KailaniBailey/Google-Cybersecurity-Professional-Certificate/Course 4: Tools of the Trade: Linux and SQL/Week 2: The Linux operating system/README.md

 - Identify the unique features of common Linux distributions.
 - Describe how a shell provides an interface for the user to interact with the operating system.
 ## All about Linux
+- Welcome to module 2
+- Introduction to Linux
+- Phil: Learn and grow in the cybersecurity field
+- Linux architecture
+- Linux architecture explained
+- Explore: Components of the Linux OS
+- **Practice Quiz:** Test your knowledge: All about Linux
 ## Linux distributions
 ## The shell
 ## Review: The Linux operating system